I think we all have been there: you have made a fantastic piece of (miniature) art, but you can’t figure out how (

-Just pointing your cellphone at your work and take a snapshot is rarely enough to get a fantastic picture.
+Just pointing your cell phone at your work and taking a snapshot is rarely enough to get a fantastic picture.
 Although these days the Apple phones and Samsung phones have some great preset settings that can give you a headstart.

-No, I don’t mean that you need to break up with your boyfriend during diner in a restaurant 🙂 But you can make a beautiful setting to place your miniature piece in.
+No, I don’t mean that you need to break up with your boyfriend during dinner in a restaurant 🙂 But you can make a beautiful setting to place your miniature piece in.

 I would recommend a simple setup with a plain white background.
 A piece of paper pasted on something solid is a quick and easy solution, providing a neutral background for your miniatures.

-It helps to show the model in the best light, without distraction of the details.
+It helps to show the model in the best light, without distracting of the details.

 TIP: If you really want to get into some serious business, I would most definitely invest in a lightbox, you can find them in a camera store or online.

-As you might have guessed, lighting is one of the most important things to have a good picture.
+As you might have guessed, lighting is one of the most important things to have a good picture in miniature photography.
 No light = no picture!
 Let’s dive deeper into this.

 Daylight lamps fit most standard desk lamps and are available everywhere.
 What works best is putting two lights in front of the piece with some diffusion on both sides.
 So that would mostly lighten up the front of it.

 - Always remember to light up the art or miniature piece itself and not the background.
-You can always add a third light above the piece and aim that towards the background only.
+You can always add a third light above the piece and aim that toward the background only.

 - Usually, this isn’t necessary, unless you want to draw attention to the background (when for example there is something extra going on back there).